The Student Code of Conduct and Conduct Process from the UNH Student Rights, Rules & Responsibilities

 F. Interim Restrictions

-In certain circumstances, the Dean of Students or designee may impose interim restrictions such as University suspension or residence hall eviction or relocation prior to the hearing before a hearing body.
+In certain circumstances, the Director of Community Standards or designee may impose interim restrictions such as University suspension or residence hall eviction or relocation prior to the hearing before a hearing body.
 Interim restrictions are effective immediately without prior notice.
 Interim restrictions for organizations include, but are not limited to, ceasing all activities, meetings, and/or events.

 1. Interim restrictions may be imposed only: